syncfusion-content/javascript-docs/js/Spreadsheet/RowsAndColumns.md

 The following list of operations done within the rows and columns are

 * Insert
 * Delete
 * Show / Hide
 * Resizing

 ### Insert

 You can insert blank cells, rows or columns based on the selection in a worksheet.
 You have to enable the allowInsert property to perform the insert operation.
 You can access insert operation through,

 * OTHERS tab in ribbon.
 * Context menu

 Note: In the header context menu you can insert only rows or columns.

 #### Insert Shift Bottom

-You can dynamically insert blank cells to the top of the selected range and shift the selected cells to down by following
+You can dynamically insert blank cells to the top of the selected range and shift the selected cells to down by following,

 * Click Insert in the context menu and select "Shift Cells Down" option in Insert dialog.
 * Click Insert Cells in OTHERS tab in ribbon and select "Shift Cells Down" option in Insert dialog.

 You can also perform insert shift bottom using [`insertShiftBottom`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:insertshiftbottom "insertShiftBottom") method.

 #### Insert Shift Right

-You can dynamically insert blank cells to the left of the selected range and shift the selected cells to right by following
+You can dynamically insert blank cells to the left of the selected range and shift the selected cells to right by following,

 * Click Insert in the context menu and select "Shift Cells Right" option in Insert dialog.
 * Click Insert Cells in OTHERS tab in ribbon and select "Shift Cells Right" option in Insert dialog.

 You can also perform insert shift right using [`insertShiftRight`](http://help.syncfusion.com/js/api/ejspreadsheet#methods:insertshiftright "insertShiftRight") method.